JadedTuna/Python-curses-snake-game/README.md

 Version 0.2.2
 [+] New
-    Fully rewrtitten the code!
+    I have had fully rewritten the code!
 Now it uses classes and almost no global variables.
     Now snake moves slower up and down.
 It was impossible to play :[

 Version 0.2